vimeh/gridcore/docs/REFACTORING_PROGRESS.md

 ## Summary

 The core refactoring of the GridCore package has been successfully completed through Phase 3.
 The monolithic `SpreadsheetEngine` has been transformed into a modular, testable architecture following Domain-Driven Design principles.
+The old implementation and compatibility layer have been completely removed.

 ## Completed Phases